gear-foundation/gear-wiki/docs/developing-contracts/system-signals.md

 ```
 However, it is important to understand that the execution of `my_handle_signal` should not be long and should not consume a lot of gas.
 It can be used for tracking failures during the transaction.
 The program can use the information about failures the next time it is executed.

 For programs written using the Gear Protocol's `gstd` library, such signals can be sent to programs automatically under the hood when applicable.
-If a smart contract developer implements a program using `gcore` or Gear's syscalls, then such signals should be considered in the program's code explicitly.
+If a developer implements a program using `gcore` or Gear's syscalls, then such signals should be considered in the program's code explicitly.